SyncfusionExamples/Customize-RadialBar-Chart-in-.net-MAUI-CircularCharts/README.md

 [GapRatio](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.RadialBarSeries.html#Syncfusion_Maui_Charts_RadialBarSeries_GapRatio): To customize the spacing between each chart segments.

 [CapStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.RadialBarSeries.html#Syncfusion_Maui_Charts_RadialBarSeries_CapStyle): The CapStyle property of the radial bar series is used to specify the shape of the start and end points of the circular segment.
-The default value of this property is `Both.Flat`.
+The default value of this property is `BothFlat`.

 [PaletteBrushes](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSeries.html#Syncfusion_Maui_Charts_ChartSeries_PaletteBrushes): Applies custom colors to the RadialBar chart.